 Frog Week is a Citizen Science Project

-created by IUP graduate student AAron Capouellez as he works to conserve frogs and toads in Pennsylvania.
-This citizen science project monitors and works to increase wild populations of American toads, wood frogs, gray tree frogs, and pickerel frogs while filming them for educational and entertaining videos for a YouTube conservation project with our sister company Woods and Forests Media.
-This project features documenting wild populations, road rescues, relocating the animals, rescuing wounded or sick frogs, and taking them to wildlife rehabilitation centers.
+created by IUP graduate student AAron Capouellez, The Frog Week project conserves frogs and toads in Pennsylvania.
+This citizen science project monitors wild populations of American toads, wood frogs, gray tree frogs, and pickerel frogs while filming them for educational and entertaining videos for a YouTube and fieldwork conservation project with our partner, Woods and Forests Media.
+Key features of the project:

 Frog Week is the first citizen science project of PA Woods and Forests.

-PA Woods and Forests is an Outreach and Citizen Science non-profit organization that focuses on the conservation of many different plants and animals.
-Our focus is frogs, toads, carnivorous plants, many invertebrates, lizards, and snakes.
+PA Woods and Forests is an Outreach and Citizen Science 501C3 non-profit organization that focuses on the conservation of many different plants and animals.
+Our priority is frogs, toads, pollinators, the native purple pitcher plant, and many invertebrates.

 Purple pitcher plant